United Nations Educational, Scientific and Cultural Organization (UNESCO)

 - Update webpages relating to the newly inscribed properties.

-- Assist in preparing briefings and statistics relating to nominations.
+- Assist in preparing briefings, reports and statistics relating to nominations.

 - Assist in creating PDF versions of nominations.

 - Assist the work of the Unit as necessary.

 Heritage Management, International Relations, Humanities (including Languages/Translation), Geography, Development Studies, or related fields.

 The candidate intern must be at least 20 years old and be enrolled in a graduate programme

 Computer skills: an excellent knowledge of office-related software.